Skip to content

 Voicemail detection and call handling

-Can the agent distinguish live answers from voicemail, leave the right message, retry contacts, and log outcomes correctly so outbound campaigns keep moving?
+Can the agent distinguish live answers from voicemail, leave the right message, retry contacts, navigate phone trees and holds using DTMF, and log outcomes correctly so outbound campaigns keep moving?

 Security and compliance controls

-Does the platform support guardrails, audit logs, DNC suppression, calling-window rules, approved language, call records, and certifications such as SOC 2 Type II, ISO 27001, HIPAA attestation, GDPR readiness, or regional data residency?
+Does the platform support guardrails, audit logs, DNC suppression, calling-window rules, approved language, call records, and certifications such as SOC 2 Type II, ISO 27001, HIPAA, GDPR, or regional data residency?

 Integrations and account context